 written by Asterfuison

 Ceph is a very popular and widely used SDS (Software Defined Storage) solution, which can provide object, block and file-level storage at the same time.
-This article will show you how to use Asterfusion CX-N series ultra-low-latency switches to form a network to carry Ceph storage clusters and use Ceph as the storage backend to integrate with Openstack.
+This article will show you how to use Asterfusion CX-N series ultra low latency switches to form a network to carry Ceph storage clusters and use Ceph as the storage backend to integrate with Openstack.

 Before the popularization of cloud technology, common storage solutions in the IT industry were DAS, SAN, and NAS.
 Currently, the three traditional storage solutions have some problems in terms of price, performance, scalability, deployment, operation and maintenance in their respective application scenarios.
 So, there is no one-size-fits-all solution on storage.
 In actual production environments, we often need to make trade-offs based on data size, performance requirements, budget, and application scenarios.
 The emergence of Ceph is a compromise solution to the above problems.

 Ceph is a very popular open source distributed storage system, with high scalability, high performance, high reliability and other merits.
-In the storage field, Ceph has penetrated into into various industries such as operators, finance, education, electricity, large enterprises, Internet and other industries.
+In the storage field, Ceph has penetrated into various industries such as operators, finance, education, electricity, large enterprises, Internet and other industries.
 Although compared to traditional array storage, Ceph has many advantages such as “unlimited” capacity expansion, performance increases linearly with capacity, low construction cost, and strong manageability.
 Large-scale distributed storage clusters have two outstanding problems, high IO latency and weak data consistency.

 In this article, we use Asterfusion CX-N series ultra-low-latency switches to set up the network and deploy a 3-node storage cluster, the specific model is CX308P-48Y-N. The 1U switch has 48 ×25G/10G FP28 and 8 ×100GE/40GE QSFP28 ports with a switching capacity of up to 2.0Tbps.